go-ina/go-ina.github.io/cmdline_course.md

 ---

 ## Summary of Core Commands
-Below is a consolidated list of the most important UNIX commands covered throughout the course:

 ### File System and Navigation
 `cd`, `ls`, `pwd`, `cp`, `mv`, `rm`, `mkdir`, `touch`, `cat`, `tail`, `sudo`